-I'm currently enrolled as a Research Master Student at VKI with a project that is the continuation of the Master Thesis project I also developed at VKI (more informations here).
+I've been enrolled as a Research Master Student at VKI with a project that is the continuation of the Master Thesis project I also developed at VKI (more informations here).
 In this page you will find all the material developed during this experience and particularly the material related to the exams.

 Physico-Chemicals Models for Atmospheric reentry Flows

 Advanced laboratory on molecular and atomic spectroscopy of plasma flow at Plasmatron facility

 Plasma flows are a very important topic in several applications, nowadays several studies are undergoing to increase the awareness and technical capabilities to predict flow conditions in different industrial and scientific application as for example reentry flow or nuclear fusion.
 Numerical methods are being developed at von Karman Institute for Fluid Dynamics (VKI), but to achieve a reliable and complete knowledge of the topic they need to be coupled with reliable experimental campaigns.
 In this report the experimental characterization of the plasma flow obtained in the Plasmatron facility of VKI is discussed, first analyzing the free stream plasma emission, than taking into account the graphite ablation of a bluff body due to hot plasma stream.
 This report is a side-work due for the Physico-Chemical Models for Atmospheric Entry Flows (PCMAF) course of Prof. Magin.
 The experimental activity has been supervised by Dr. Bernd Helber.

 Numerical Simulation of Industrial Flows II